Lion's Head (Cape Town): Surrounding

 The suburbs of the city surround the peak and Signal Hill on almost all sides, but strict management by city authorities has kept development of housing off the higher ground.
 The area is significant to the Cape Malay community, who historically lived in the Bo-Kaap quarter close to Lion's Head.

 There are a number of historic graves and shrines (kramats) of Malay leaders on the lower slopes and on Signal Hill.

 History

 In the 17th century the peak was known as Leeuwen Kop (Lion's Head) by the Dutch, and Signal Hill was known as Leeuwen Staart (Lion's Tail), as the shape resembles a crouching lion or a sphinx.
 The English in the 17th century called the peak Sugar Loaf.

 In 1897 gold was discovered on Lion's Head.
-A company was floated and a shaft sunk to a depth of more than 30 meters.
+A company was floated and a shaft sunk to a depth of more than 30 metres.
 However, the grade was too low, and the mine closed in the following year.
 Subsequently, the shaft was filled in and a small depression is all that remains today.

 Activities

-Lion's Head is known for its views of both the city and the Atlantic Seaboard, and the hour-long walk to the top is particularly popular during full moon.
+Lion's Head is known for its views of both the city and the Atlantic Seaboard, and the hour-long walk to the top is particularly popular during a full moon.
 Its slopes are also used as a launching point for paragliders.